Sebokolodi/SkyTiles/README.md

 			The stokes parameter is obtained from the input fits header with crval3/4: 1 is I, 2 is Q, 3 is U and 4 is V.

+#### CASA Tiling Input Definitions

+    -h, --help   show this help message and exit
+    -i OBS_ID    Observation ID (e.g. 2156-54.
+It will be used on the filename.
+                  You can use anything e.g. SB ID such as 10040).
+    -c CUBE      Image cube (or an MFS image) you want to tile.
+    -m MAP       Tiling map for the image cube [csv].
+This is an csv contains the coordinates
+                 CRVAL1/2 and CRPIX1/2 values of the tiles.Example is provided, see PoSSUM-TileConfig-2156-54.csv.
+    -o OUTPUT    Output write directory for tiles cubes/images.
+    -t TEMPLATE  The template fits file.
+This is required (and is provided see tile-template.fits).
+This contains the header for a specific tile setting.
+In this case, it is for naxis=2048, NSIDE of 32, pixel size of 3.2''.
+If a different tile settings are required, a user need to generate these themselves, either using PyMapSkyTile and PyTiling.
+    -n NAXIS     tile naxis.
+In this case 2048.
+If you change this, you may need to change csv file coordinates using PyMapSkyTiles, and template fits using PyTiling.
+    -p PREFIX    Prefix for output tile filenames

 #### Rename_tiles Input Definitions: